dkouatch/video-to-audio-through-text/README.md

 If you find this repository helpful in your research, please consider citing our paper (see [Citation](#citation)).

 ## Datasets
-Here, we provide links to our **V2A Instruction Dataset**.
+Here, we provide links to our **V2A Instruction Dataset** and **extracted video features from visual encoders**.
 Currently, we offer two versions:

 ### V2A Instruction Dataset
 1. **VGGSound Only**